A Fisherman of the Inland Sea: The Ascent of the North Face

-This story is mock-heroic in character.
-Told in the style of Victorian Boys Own Ripping Yarns, the joke is in the fact the north face is not of some Himalayan mountain being scaled by westerners but Indian climbers and that the north face refers to the north face of a suburban house in Portland, Oregon near where Le Guin lived.
+A story told in the style of Victorian Boys Own Ripping Yarns, the "north face" from the title is not of some Himalayan mountain being scaled by westerners but Indian climbers and that the north face refers to the north face of a suburban house in Portland, Oregon near where Le Guin lived.

 The Shobies' Story

 "The Shobies' Story" is set in Le Guin's Hainish universe, and follows the protagonists of the first successful jump to a planet using Churten theory.
 They discover that their experience and memories of the planet are radically different.
 This matters because Churten theory is more philosophical than scientific.
 The dissonance between their perceptions of the planets creates massive existential rifts in the fabric of space and time.
-The story tells of the protagonist attempt to reconcile their perceptions of what happened and mend the rift.
+The story tells of the protagonist's attempt to reconcile their perceptions of what happened and mend the rift.

 Dancing to Ganam

 "Dancing to Ganam" is also set in the Hainish universe, and forms a sequel to "The Shobies' Story".

 Two humans (Shan and Tai) from a far future Earth, have arrived on the fictional planet Hain, heroes due to their being crew members of the first faster-than-light space flight, depicted in "The Shobies' Story".
 When they arrive, another Earth human called Dalzul has also arrived.
 Dalzul is charismatic and diplomatic and known for having saved thousands of children.
 He has just used the same faster than light technology to travel to a new planet but without the "distortions" of reality found in "The Shobies Story".
-When he arrived he found a planet called Ganam, an isolated world inhabited by pre-industrial humans.
+When he arrived, he found a planet called Ganam, an isolated world inhabited by pre-industrial humans.

 Dalzul suggests that they join him on a return flight, Tai declines and Shan accepts.
 He suggests that during the flight they sing together to synchronize their perceptions of the flight, and this strategy seems to be successful.
 When they arrive they are honored and Dalzul is treated as a god-king.
 The longer they stay on the planet however, the more the crew find dissonances in reality causing confusion and uncertainty.

 Dalzul is treated as a god and is taken to a ceremony he perceives to be a coronation but at which he is a sacrifice.
 It turns out that although their flight was successfully without distortions in the perception that plagued the Shobies' flight, Dalzul's ego had shaped his perception of Ganam culture away from reality.